morkhorwaad/personal-site/src/markdown/blog/makingMySite.md

 I'm not going to write about how I made it &mdash; that would be just another article out in the void that I'm trying to get away from myself.
 I just wanted to get out the _why_ that's been sitting on my chest for a few years now.

 I will say that I made it with [Gatsby](https://gatsbyjs.com), and that it's hosted on [GitLab Sites](https://about.gitlab.com/product/pages/).
 I'll also say that it was super easy to do, and would recommend those tools if you want to build one yourself!
-If you have questions about it, just [check out the code](https://github.com/morkhorwaad/personal-site), or [holler](/contact) if that doesn't answer it for you.
+If you have questions about it, just [check out the code](https://github.com/morkhorwaad/personal-site), or <a href="/contact" class="internal-link">holler</a> if that doesn't answer it for you.